 Counting Edge has long recommended that you have a starting bankroll of 50X the table minimum.
 This means that you need $250 to sit down at a $5 live table, or $50 to play blackjack online with a minimum bet of $1.
 If you choose to play with less than the recommended amounts, your chances of a profitable session decrease.

 For this blackjack weapon to work, you also need to have very strict win and loss limits.
 These can be a matter of personal discretion, although you will find many different suggestions in blackjack books written by professionals.
 The key point is that not knowing how much you can afford to lose or how much you should walk away with when you win is a recipe for disaster.

 The short answer to this question is that none of the aforementioned weapons are best when used alone.
 The most deadly blackjack weapon is a combination of all three.
 When you learn to use them all in tandem, the result is a deadly trident that will make you a fearsome player.

 If you happen to prefer online blackjack, you will find that some weapons are not as practical as others.
 Card counting, for example, has limited effectiveness online because the deck is randomly shuffled after each hand.
 Money management may be a far more important skill when playing online.
 Even so, you can use your online blackjack sessions to practice your card counting and become more proficient.

 As we mentioned above, basic strategy should always be the foundation of your skill set.
 Practice at home at every opportunity until you can visually associated the right play with the cards you have been dealt.
 You must act on instinct.

 Would you like to know how to sharpen all of your blackjack weapons?
 Register an account with CasinoMax, an exciting new online casino that offers some of the most exciting blackjack action.
 You can play with your computer, phone, or tablet.
-This casino is also offering new players one of the largest bonuses of any gaming venue.
+This casino is also offering new players one of the largest welcome bonuses of any gaming venue.
 Start playing just minutes from now when you sign up today.